-Cedars of Lebanon State Forest Class II Natural-Scientific State Natural Area
+Cedars of Lebanon Class II Natural-Scientific State Natural Area

-Cedars of Lebanon State Forest Natural Area is a 2690-acre natural area in Wilson County and is part of the 9,420-acre Cedars of Lebanon State Forest.
+Cedars of Lebanon Natural Area is a 2690-acre natural area in Wilson County.
 The land was first acquired under the Federal Resettlement Administration during the depression in 1935.
-The Forest is presently owned and managed by the Division of Forestry.
 The natural area is part of the largest contiguous cedar glade-barrens complex in public ownership and was one of the first natural areas designated in 1974.
 Its significance was recognized in the 1950s as a result of early cedar glade research conducted by Dr. Elsie Quarterman and her students at Vanderbilt University.
-In 1979, the National Park Service recognized Cedars of Lebanon State Forest as one of 13 National Natural Landmarks in Tennessee.
+In 1979, the National Park Service recognized Cedars of Lebanon as one of 13 National Natural Landmarks in Tennessee.

 The landscape scale size of the natural area and surrounding area encompasses nearly all the plant communities associated with the karst topography in Middle Tennessee that supports cedar glades and barrens ecosystems.
 Cedar glades are commonly associated with limestone outcropping and shallow soils while barrens are prominent in deeper soils.
 Because of the presence of deeper soils and past fire suppression, many barrens that should be grassland have undergone succession and now require mechanical thinning and prescribed burning to restore barrens.
 Cedars of Lebanon also provides many excellent examples of cedar-hardwood and hardwood forest community types, particularly where topography varies and there are rolling hills.